-Internal practice management systems have brought accuracy and efficiency for years.
+Making the Move.
+Internal practice-management systems have brought accuracy and efficiency for years.
 Yet the cloud’s growing adoption may have you curious about its advantages.
 Keep in mind as you consider the cloud:

 - Your firm’s culture, and your overall technology strategy aligns with the cloud.

 - The cloud complements and helps your IT resources flourish as a strategic part of the firm.

 - Your cloud solution surpasses the access, availability, and security you have today.

 Cloud definitions, strategies, and marketing messages continue to shift.
 What is most important is the business problem you are trying to solve and the solutions available.